 England was particularly important in setting boy's fashion.
 It was not quite as important for girl's fashions.
 Here France was probably more important.
 That is not to say that English girls' fashions were not influentional.
 We suspect that not only did England originate fashions, but it was a factor in transmitting French styles throughout the Empire and to the United States.
 Interestingly, we do not see the significant disparity that developed between English and America boys' fashions also developing in girls' fashions.
 England of course was a major factor in the development of the fabric and garment industry.
 We have begun to collect some information on chronological trends.
 England also stongly influenced styles in its many colonies as well as to a lesser extent the United States.
 It was England which established many school uniform styles.
 And school uniform styles influences overal girlswear in England an other countries.

-HBC has collected information on a variety of activities in which English boys have participated in over time.
-Many of these activiities involve specialized costumes.
-Often the children. however, just wore their ordinary clothes.
+HBC has collected information on a wide range of activities in which English boys have participated over time.
+Some of these activiities such choir and sport involve specialized costumes.
+And the children often dressed up for chool and formal occassiions, however, mostly they jut wore their ordinary clothes.
+This is interesting because unlike the mostly formal studio photography of the 19th century, we get to see how children normally dressed every day.
 The available images thus show trends in English boys' clothing over time.
-The activities include choir, choir, dance, games, religious observation, school, sport, and many others.
-Some of these images are interesting because they depict life-style information in addition to fashion.
+The most imprtant activity was school, but there were countless other activities.
+The activities include choir, choir, dance, games, outdoor pursuits, parties, religious observation, sport, youth organizations and of course inumerable different play activitiess.
+Having fun was an important part of childhood and by the 20th century activeky encouraged.
+These images are interesting because they provide life-style information in addition to just fashion.